 The League of Women Voters of Newport County is seeking applications for the seventh annual Joan C. Arnold Civic Participation Award.
 Details and the application are available here.

 Tuesday, October 16th, 5:30 PM for Barrington at the Barrington Town Hall Council Chamber, 283 County Road.
+See the flyer here.

-Wednesday, October 17th, 5:30 PM for East Providence at the Martin Middle School, 111 Brown St.
+Wednesday, October 17th, 5:30 PM for East Providence at the Martin Middle School, 111 Brown St. See the flyer here.